 - Glen P. Jackson, Ming Hsieh Teaching Professor of Forensic and Investigative Science

 - H. Keith Jackson, Philip J. Faini/Falbo Family Dean of the College of Creative Arts

 - Abnash Jain, Abnash C. Jain Distinguished Professorship in Cardiology

-- Thomas Kammer, Eberly College Centennial Professor of Geology
+- Thomas Kammer, Eberly College Centennial Professor, Emeritus

-- Vlad Kecojevic, Massey Foundation Professor of Mining Engineering
+- Vlad Kecojevic, Murray Chair of Mining Engineering

 - Kennon A. Lattal, Eberly College Centennial Professor of Psychology

 - Nathan Lerfald, Anthony G. DiBartolomeo Professorship in Medicine

 - Lian Li, Robert L. Carroll Chair of Physics